deep-entertainment/safehouse/design/sfx/closing_front_door.md

 #sfx

-Distant closing the front door.
+Distant closing of the front door.